Table of Contents

 2. Specify a name and a source index

-• Select a type of test value – e.g. a constant or a value passed by a parameter
+• Select a type of test value - and provide a value

 The intricacies of queries and expressions are beyond the scope of this article – you can read much more about that subject in the queries documentation – but once you’ve created a set of expressions and saved you should see fewer products returned by the query.
 In this manner you can create personal and shared queries for a variety of purposes.

-Using the context menu you can open the query configuration screen - it contains two tabs, where you can tweak query behavior:
+Using the context menu option Manage query you can open the Query overiew screen - it contains an overview of how this query is used on the system:

-When you add completeness rules & languages to this configuration, products returned by this query will show a completeness percentage calculated based on your selection.
+The Completeness and Completeness languages widgets are used to add a context for completeness calculations.
+When you add rules & languages, products returned by this query will show a completeness percentage calculated based on your selection.
 This context is also applied if you use the query elsewhere, e.g. in dynamic workspaces.

 To top